ipfabric/docs/docs/IP_Fabric_GUI/Discovery_Snapshot.md

 ![Snapshot settings](snapshots/snapshot_settings.png)

 Adjusting the `Settings` for either a new snapshot or previously created snapshot will override the global settings.
-This is useful for example testing different SSH settings, Site Separation, Authentication methods.
+This is useful for example testing different SSH settings, Site Separation or Authentication methods.

 ## Inspection of Network Issues